Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics

 The Tsallis statistics characterized by the entropic parameter $q$ is based on the definition of the Tsallis entropy and that of the expectation value.
 The Tsallis entropy $\ST$ is given by

 where $p_i$ is the probability of being in state $i$.
 We employ the conventional expectation value.
 The expectation value of a quantity $A$ is given by

 where $A_i$ is the value of $A$ in state $i$.

-The probability $p_i$ is obtained by applying the maximum entropy principle in the canonical ensemble.
-The functional with both the normalization condition and the energy constraint is defined by
+The probability $p_i$ in classical statistical physics is obtained by applying the maximum entropy principle in the canonical ensemble.
+The functional $I_{\mathrm{cl}}$ with both the normalization condition and the energy constraint is defined by

 where $E_i$ is the value of the energy in state $i$ and $U$ is the energy.
 The parameters, $\alpha$ and $\beta$, are the Lagrange multipliers.
-The probability in the Tsallis statistics with the conventional expectation value (the Tsallis-1 statistics) \cite{Parvan:PLA:2006, Parvan:PhysicaA:2022, Ishihara:2024:EPJP139}, is
+The probability in the Tsallis statistics employing the conventional expectation value (the Tsallis-1 statistics) \cite{Parvan:PLA:2006, Parvan:PhysicaA:2022, Ishihara:2024:EPJP139} is

 The probability follows a power-law-like distribution when $q$ is less than one.
 It may be worthwhile to mention that the functional given by Eq.~\eqref{eqn:functional} is different from that given in the reference \cite{Tsallis:1988}.
+The density operator $\hrho$ plays an essential role in quantum statistical physics.
+The operator $\hrho$ in the present statistics can be derived in the same manner:

-The derivation of the probability $p_i$ in the Tsallis-1 statistics is given in \ref{Tsallis-1-Parvan:probability} and the derivation of the density operator $\hrho$ in the Tsallis-1 statistics is given in \ref{Tsallis-1-Parvan:density-operator}.
+where $\hH$ is the Hamiltonian and $\ST$ is the Tsallis entropy.
+The Tsallis entropy in quantum statistical physics is defined by $\ST = (\Tr(\hrho^q) - 1)/(1-q)$.
+The derivation of the probability $p_i$ is given in \ref{Tsallis-1-Parvan:probability} and the derivation of the density operator $\hrho$ is given in \ref{Tsallis-1-Parvan:density-operator}.